github/docs/content/codespaces/developing-in-codespaces/web-based-editor.md

 {% note %}

-**Note:** This web-based editor is currently in Technical Preview.
+**Note:** This web-based editor is currently in beta preview.
 You can provide feedback [in our Discussions](https://github.co/browser-editor-feedback).

 {% endnote %}